floooh/kc85.zig/README.md

-A simple KC85/2, /3 and /4 emulator written in Zig.
+A simple KC85/2, /3 and /4 emulator for Windows, macOS and Linux, written in Zig.
+Uses the [sokol headers](https://github.com/floooh/sokol) for platform abstraction.

 ## Build